sustia-llc/offchain-cv-dapp/README.md

 # Off-chain Conviction Voting

-Submission to GitCion GR9 Hackathon
+Submission to GitCoin GR9 Hackathon

 An off-chain implementation of Conviction Voting where organization members can vote on proposals by allocating a percentage of their tokens to the proposal.
 Conviction is calculated with a snapshot service that runs regularly.
 Instead of staking tokens, it is implemented using off-chain, verifiable data structures managed by Ceramic and IDX.